June 2 through July 30, 2017

 March 18 through May 14, 2017

 SEEKING VOLUNTEERS FOR GALLERY

-If you are interested in Visual Arts, the Gallery Committee at Occidental Center for the Arts needs members to help plan and organize exhibits and for gallery sitting so OCA can be open to the public more often.
+If you are interested in Visual Arts, the Gallery Committee at Occidental Center for the Arts needs members to help plan and organize exhibits and for gallery sitting.
 It’s a great opportunity to meet other artists, get involved in the community and experience how an art gallery operates.
-Please contact us at email@example.com if you would like to volunteer.
+Please contact us at firstname.lastname@example.org if you would like to volunteer.

 WHAT IS A JURIED ART EXHIBIT?

 A juried exhibit is a competition.
 A juried art exhibit is an art gallery exhibit, usually based on some kind of theme, where artists enter visual art to be chosen by a juror.
 Jurors are notable artists or art critics that are invited by the gallery committee to judge and pick the art that will be in that particular exhibit.
 A non-refundable entry fee is required to submit artwork to a juried show.
 These entry fees pay for the juror, the best in show award that is chosen by the juror, the opening reception and other administrative costs.

 The juror picks what they consider the best art to put in the exhibit, and rejects other art that they deem unsuitable for that particular show.
 Jurors also select awards, including best in show.
 The artist who receives this honor usually receives a prize, which is sometimes monetary.

 Links with more information about art gallery exhibits: